simontoens/STItemPicker/README.md

 STItemPicker
 ==========

-A generic item picker controller, similar to MPMediaPickerController, but that is easily configurable to show any kind of data.
+A generic, data-drive, multi-level, master-detail item picker controller; similar in looks to MPMediaPickerController.
+Configurable by adopting a simple data source protocol (see ItemPickerDataSource.h).

-The ItemPickerSource folder has the source code for this library.
-The DataSources folder has data source implementations.
-The rest of the files are sample code.
+The ItemPickerSource folder all required source code, the DataSources folder has sample data source implementations.
+The project is setup to run from the simulator.